Snowflake-Labs/SC.DDLExportScripts/Oracle/README.md

 * SQL\*Plus: If you have Oracle installed on your machine, you can use SQL\*Plus, which is a command-line tool for Oracle Database.
 It provides a powerful and interactive interface to execute SQL statements and scripts.
 Learn more about[SQL\*Plus here.](https://docs.oracle.com/en/database/oracle/oracle-database/21/sqpug/SQL-Plus-quick-start.html#GUID-BF1995BD-EF9B-4EA2-9B32-7BFACDEB79DA)

 * sqlcl: If you don't have Oracle installed locally or prefer a modern command-line interface, you can use sqlcl (SQL Developer Command Line).
 Sqlcl is a free, lightweight tool provided by Oracle that offers a feature-rich SQL and PL/SQL scripting environment.
 It provides similar functionality to SQL\*Plus but with additional enhancements.
 Learn more about [Sqlcl here.](https://www.oracle.com/es/database/sqldeveloper/technologies/sqlcl/)

-* Use `splitFiles` parameter to save each object into individual files.
-Excecution: `create_ddls.sh splitFiles`.

 ### Using SQLcl